Some of my students pondered my article from yesterday and asked themselves: why am I not reading?

 Now, am I perfect now?
 No, but it would take me a lot less work to have the near-perfect life now, now that my boulders (big rocks) and medium rocks are front and center of my attention, instead of being: “I hope I’ll get to them.”

-I have reclaimed my life.
+I have managed to reclaim my life.
 From the memes… from the voices… from other people.

 There is this woman who goes to the same exercise class as me.